top of page

 Whole Life Service’s programs do not operate on a delay, although service recipients will need to be patient for their ride to arrive in inclement weather.
 We will make every attempt to inform you when our Vans or other Direst Support Professionals are behind schedule.

-If you receive services at the Adult Training Facility and will not be attending, please inform Donna Nicastro at 724-981-9535, as you would to call of at any time of the year.
-She will notify the Van Driver.
+If you receive Community Participation Supports at Linden Pt., and will not be attending, please call our on-call number at 724-301-0650, as you would to call off at any time of the year so that we can notify the Van Driver.

-If you receive Unlicensed Services and are picked up by a Direct Support Professional, and will not be attending, call our office at 724-347-5595 and leave a message at extension: 114.
+If you receive Unlicensed Services and are picked up by a Direct Support Professional, and will not be attending, call our office at 724-347-5595 and leave a message.
 We require a (2) hour notice to inform the staff, so if your services begin at 7:30 or earlier, please call our On Call phone at 724-977-4077.
 Do not call off to Direct Support Professionals.
 A manager at the office or a manager who is on-call must be informed.

 Your Program Manager will be contacting you if your drive way, or the area in which you live is difficult to get to when the roads are bad.
 We will make a plan to address your needs.
 It may be that the services are provided in your home to avoid staff and individuals navigating poor road conditions.
 Or, a pick up point may be identified that is a safe place at which the Direct Support Professional can meet you.